Ostrander Ski Hut

 Yosemite, CA 95389

-The reservation office will open on Dec.
-2, 2013.
-A reservation assistant will be available Mon - Fri, 8:30 - 4:30.
-All inquiries of lottery results and/or to request changes must wait until the reservation office reopens on Monday Dec.
-2, 2013.
+The reservation office will reopen December 1, 2014.
+A reservation assistant will be available Monday through Friday, 8:30 am to 4:30 pm.
+All inquiries about lottery results and/or to request changes must wait until the reservation office opens on December 1, 2014.

 The overnight rates cover the total costs for Yosemite Conservancy to manage and operate the hut.
 Nightly rates are per person/per night as follows:

-If you are currently a Yosemite Conservancy donor you will receive a $10 per night discount.
+As supporters of Yosemite National Park, current Yosemite Conservancy donors receive a $10 per night discount.
 Discounts are given to the donor only, not the entire party.
-Donors at the $25 gift level and greater are eligible.
-To become a Yosemite Conservancy donor, click here.
-Benefits expire on Dec.
-31.
+Donors at the $25 gift level and higher are eligible.
+To become a Yosemite Conservancy donor, please click here.
+Benefits expire on December 31.

-First-come, first-serve users: You are required to pay in advance either through the reservation office or at the Badger Pass Ranger Station (credit card only).
+You must pay in advance either through the reservation office or at the Badger Pass Ranger Station (credit card only).
 No cash will be accepted at the hut.

 The Ostrander Ski Hut houses a maximum number of 25 people.
-Large groups are welcome, but the limit for a single party is 15 people.
-Yosemite Conservancy employs a hut keeper to live at Ostrander during the winter ski season in order to maintain the hut and for emergencies.
-The hut keeper is not responsible for cleaning up after guests; visitors must pack out all their trash.
+Large groups are welcome but the limit for a single party is 15 people.
+Yosemite Conservancy employs a hut keeper to live at Ostrander during the winter ski season to maintain the hut and for emergencies.
+The hut keeper is not responsible for cleaning up after guests; visitors must pack out all trash.

 All visitors must pick up a free wilderness permit at the Badger Pass Ranger Station.
 Designated overnight parking is available at Badger Pass.
 Vehicle license plate numbers must be printed on the permit.

-There are three different routes to the hut; Bridalveil Creek, Horizon Ridge Trail, or the Merced Crest Trail.
-See directions
+There are three different routes to the hut: Bridalveil Creek, Horizon Ridge Trail and the Merced Crest Trail.
+See directions.

 Ski and snowshoe rentals are available through the Yosemite Nordic Ski School at Badger Pass (209-372-8444).
-Climbing Skins are highly recommended, but are not available for rent in Yosemite National Park.
+Climbing skins are highly recommended but are not available for rent in Yosemite National Park.
+Traveling to Ostrander by snowshoe is not recommended.

 From mid-December though early April, the Glacier Point/Badger Pass Road is plowed to the Badger Pass ski area where trails begin.
-During the winter months visitors are required to carry chains for all vehicle types.
+During the winter months, visitors are required to carry chains for all vehicle types.
 Chains may become mandatory on park roads at any time.
+Click the link below for information on road conditions from the National Park Service.